merefield/discourse-chatbot/README.md

 ## Intro

 Be patient, it's worth it.
+Also be aware there are some special steps involved in uninstalling this plugin, see the guide below.

 ## Required changes to app.yml